Coarse vs Course: The Easy Explanation

-The word “coarse” is an adjective that can sometimes mean rough or crude (as a coarsely constructed shack) or rude or offensive (as in coarse manners).
-It can also mean made of big pieces or parts (as in the opposite of “fine”).
+The word “coarse” is an adjective that can sometimes mean rough or crude (as a coarse sand) or rude or offensive (as in coarse manners).
+Coarse can also mean made of big pieces or parts (as in the opposite of “fine”).

 - A coarse painting was drawn on the cave wall. (meaning rough or crude)

 - The blacksmith’s coarse language shocked Ma. (meaning rude or offensive)